-Everyone living in Germany is required to have health insurance.
-For enrollment you have to verify a sufficient health insurance coverage.
+Everyone living in Germany is required to have a health insurance.
+For the enrollment you have to provide a proof of sufficient health insurance coverage.

 Students who are statutorily insured in these countries, must apply in advance for a European health insurance card (EHIC) or equivalent documentation (Form E-111, AT 11, ATN 11 or BH6).

 You can secure insurance for the intended period of study from your home country, before arriving in Germany.
 You can then present confirmation of your health insurance together with your application for a visa.

-If you obtain private health insurance in Germany or wish to bring a policy from your home country, you must nonetheless contact a German statutory health insurance provider and obtain an exemption from the statutory health insurance obligation.
+If you obtain a private health insurance in Germany or wish to bring a policy from your home country, you must nonetheless contact a German statutory health insurance provider and obtain an exemption from the statutory health insurance obligation.
 Private insurance coverage will only be recognized if it corresponds to the minimum benefits provided by German statutory health insurance (see the list above).

 Students under the age of 30 must contact a German statutory health insurance provider and obtain an exemption from the statutory health insurance obligation.
 This document must be presented with your enrollment documents.